zulip/zulip/docs/subsystems/email.md

 visiting `/emails` in the browser.
-The way that this works is that we've set the email backend (aka what happens when you call the email `.send()` method in Django) in the development environment to be our our custom backend, `EmailLogBackEnd`.
+The way that this works is that we've set the email backend (aka what happens when you call the email `.send()` method in Django) in the development environment to be our custom backend, `EmailLogBackEnd`.
 It does the following:

 * Logs any sent emails to `var/log/email_content.log`.
 This log is displayed by the `/emails` endpoint